go-goyave/filter/README.md

 	DisableSort:   true, // Prevent usage of "sort"
 	DisableJoin:   true, // Prevent usage of "join"

+	FieldsSearch:   []string{"a", "b"},      // Optional, the fields used for the search feature
+	SearchOperator: filter.Operators["$eq"], // Optional, operator used for the search feature, defaults to "$cont"

 	Blacklist: filter.Blacklist{
 		// Prevent selecting, sorting and filtering on these fields
 		FieldsBlacklist: []string{"a", "b"},